-Nakahara-Goven believes the most important qualities for a good professional and agent are perseverance, repetition, and learning from more seasoned professionals in the industry.
+Nakahara-Goven believes the most important qualities of a good professional and agent are perseverance, repetition, and learning from more seasoned professionals in the industry.
 “Whatever market you're working with,” she says, “there is still an established course of training.
-Follow that course of training, put in the dues, don't laugh it off.
+Follow that course of training, put in the dues, and don't laugh it off.
 Follow that.
 Do it over and over.
 Persevere.
 Never give up.”

 Making a Difference

 The most rewarding thing about her profession, Nakahara-Goven says, is being able to help families.
 She describes an experience with the family of a client who passed away.
 He owned a business, and his wife and son were running it in his absence.
 When Nakahara-Goven delivered them his life insurance check, they broke down in tears.
 Because of her client’s life insurance policy, his family was able to keep their business, and his passion, alive.